-If you're on a low income we may be able to help pay towards the cost of dental treatment, especially if it’s urgent.
+If you're on a low income or benefit, we may be able to help you pay for immediate and essential dental treatment.

-We may also be able to help you pay for other essential dental work that needs to be done.
+You may be able to get help for dental treatment for yourself or a child, if immediate and essential work needs to be done.

-- are 16 or over (if you're 16-18 and have a Youth Service provider, contact Youth Services)
+- be 16 or over (if you're 16-19 and have a Youth Service provider, contact Youth Services)

 - normally live in New Zealand and intend to stay here

 It also depends on:

 - how much you (and your partner) earn

 - any money or assets you (and your partner) have.